How should healthcare be distributed when hospitals are overwhelmed?

 And in the UK some doctors have said they may have to prioritize care for those patients with better chances of surviving.

-The first thing to say is that there are virtually no universally agreed-upon principles to do this--excepting, perhaps, the idea that health care providers, first-responders, law enforcement, and others primarily responsible for the day-to-day functioning of the polity should get priority.
+A. The first thing to say is that there are virtually no universally agreed-upon principles to do this -- excepting, perhaps, the idea that health care providers, first-responders, law enforcement, and others primarily responsible for the day-to-day functioning of the polity should get priority.

-Beyond that, there is tremendous disagreement – at least in the culture at large.
-What one believes about this largely come from their first principles related to what they believe in their hearts and souls about the good, true, and beautiful.
+Beyond that, there is tremendous disagreement -- at least in the culture at large.
+What one believes about this largely comes from their first principles related to what they believe in their hearts and souls about the good, true, and beautiful.

-Catholics, of course, have these principles...and they differ especially from the utilitarian mindset that dominates so much of secular ethics and medicine today.
+Catholics, of course, have these principles ... and they differ especially from the utilitarian mindset that dominates so much of secular ethics and medicine today.
 We serve the most vulnerable first.
 Those people are Christ to us in a special way and we will be judged according to how we treat them.
-We don't think about, say, how long they might stay on a ventilator vs. how long someone we might encounter next week might stay on a ventilator.
-We also don't think about how long they might have to live if the treatment is successful vs. how long other someone we might encounter next week might live if their treatment is successful.
+We don't think about, say, how long they might stay on a ventilator versus how long someone we might encounter next week might stay on a ventilator.
+We also don't think about how long they might have to live if the treatment is successful versus how long other someone we might encounter next week might live if their treatment is successful.

 It makes sense, especially in a triage situation, to treat those first who are most likely to benefit from the treatment.
-And there many be a disproportionate number of younger people in the former category.
-But that is not the same as deciding that we ought to prefer to the young to the old because they have longer to live.
-Some of the ways very public figures have downplayed the threat by talking about it it mostly affecting the old have been disturbing.
-As soon as a Catholic hears that we should be outraged and leap to the defense of this already marginalized population which bears the faith of Christ in a special way.
+And there may be a disproportionate number of younger people in the former category.
+But that is not the same as deciding that we ought to prefer the young to the old because they have longer to live.
+Some of the ways very public figures have downplayed the threat by talking about it mostly affecting the old have been disturbing.
+As soon as a Catholic hears that, we should be outraged and leap to the defense of this already marginalized population, which bears the faith of Christ in a special way.

-You said in a recent Twitter thread that many providers are 'uncritically utilitarian' in rationing.
+Q. You said in a recent Twitter thread that many providers are 'uncritically utilitarian' in rationing.
 How exactly?
-By using the Quality-Adjusted Life Year model?
+By using the Quality-Adjusted Life Year (QALY) model?

-Well, I think the QALY model reinforces something that was already there.
-Scientists and medics, in addition to being disproportionately secular, have absorbed a utilitarian mindset in which probably ultimately come down to solving an equation.
-While that might feel better than living in the uncertainty and messiness of Christian ethics, the decision about how to handle what is coming our way are too complex to think about this way.
+A. Well, I think the QALY model reinforces something that was already there.
+Scientists and medics, in addition to being disproportionately secular, have absorbed a utilitarian mindset which probably ultimately comes down to solving an equation.
+While that might feel better than living in the uncertainty and messiness of Christian ethics, the decisions about how to handle what is coming our way are too complex to think about this way.

-The Church has been at its finest in plagues and pandemics.
-We need to live our our principles now more than ever.
+A. The Church has been at its finest in plagues and pandemics.
+We need to live our principles now more than ever.

 CommentComments Policy